 Total Semester Credits: 9

-- The Nursing Student Handbook contains additional information, requirements and specific program policies that you are required to comply with while enrolled in the nursing program.
-See www.delta.edu/nursing Nursing Student Handbook.
-You must comply with all Nursing Program Policies.
+- The Nursing Student Handbook contains specific program policies, requirements, and information that you are required to comply with while enrolled in the program.
+All policies must be adhered to for progression in the program.

-- If a student in good standing or granted reentry into the program has a period of inactivity within a program track that exceeds 18 months, the student will need to revalidate for a program track and complete the entire program.
+- If a student in good standing or has been granted reentry into the program has a period of inactivity within a program track that exceeds 12 months the student will need to revalidate for a program track and complete the entire clinical program.